silverstripe/developer-docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

     ->innerJoin('Group_Members', '"Rel"."MemberID" = "Member"."ID"', 'Rel');
 ```

-[alert]
+> [!CAUTION]
-Using a join will *filter* results further by the JOINs performed against the foreign table.
+> Using a join will *filter* results further by the JOINs performed against the foreign table.
 It will
-**not return** the additionally joined data.
+> **not return** the additionally joined data.
 For the examples above, we're still only selecting values for the fields
-on the `Member` class table.
+> on the `Member` class table.
-[/alert]

 ### Default values